Health + Wellness

 What is an Open Relationship?

 An open relationship is an agreement between partners that they can have intimate/sexual contact with other people.
-With married couples, this is often referred to as an open marriage or swinging.
-On social media people may use "open-minded" as a status to indicate they are not entirely monogamous.
+With married couples, this is often referred to as swinging.
+You may hear terms like “stag” or “vixen” with people in an open relationship.

 What is Polyamory?